serverlize/serverlize/docs/dynamodb-define.md

 title: Defining Models
 ---

 To get started, we will create a model.
-The easiest way to create a model is through the CLI:
+The easiest way to create one is through the CLI:

 ```bash